Electrostatic computations for statistical mechanics and random matrix applications

-As noted in the case of the hyperellipsoids $d > 2$, one observes that this is consistent with (\ref{1.4}), and moreover that the quadratic terms are invariant under scaling of the ellipse $\Omega \mapsto c \Omega$.
-For another reference containing the result (\ref{3.13c}) (up to the constant), see \cite{CPR87}.
-One computes from (\ref{3.13c}) that
+As with (\ref{3.4b}), we highlight this two-dimensional case for its application to random matrix theory (see \S \ref{S3.4}).
+Furthermore, as noted in the case of the hyperellipsoids $d > 2$, one observes that \alert{(\ref{3.13c})} is consistent with (\ref{1.4}), and moreover that the quadratic terms are invariant under scaling of the ellipse $\Omega \mapsto c \Omega$.